mzabani/wstunnel/README.md

     -- | Here we put every request to be checked against the paths defined in "websocketsUrls".
 If none of them -- match the request's path it is delegated to your current application main = run 80 (websocketsUrl yourCurrentServerApp)

+Building this library
+---

+We use **stack** (https://docs.haskellstack.org/en/stable/README/) to build this.
+Just run **stack build** after cloning the repository and it will build.
+Run **stack test** to run the few unit tests that have been created so far and be warned that one of them fails intermittently for some unknown reason yet.